A prime system with many self-joinings: Definitions and notation

 \begin{notation*} We use $d$ to denote the metric in various settings, with a subscript indicating the space as needed.
-Thus $d_G$ denotes the right invariant metric on the group $G$, $d_{G/H}$ denotes the induced distance on $G/H$, and $d$ without any subscripts denotes the distance $d$ on the product on $X\times Y$. \end{notation*}
+Thus $d_G$ denotes the right invariant metric on the group $G$, $d_{G/H}$ denotes the induced distance on $G/H$. \end{notation*}